Driving License

 Road accidents

-The Netherlands had an average of 35 to 42 road deaths per million inhabitants in 2020, which was slightly lower than the EU average.
+In 2020, the Netherlands had an average of 35 to 42 road deaths per million inhabitants, slightly lower than the EU average.

 If you are involved in a road traffic accident in the Netherlands, you should:

-- Use hazard lights and place a red warning triangle 30 meters from the scene of the accident to warn oncoming traffic
+- Use hazard lights and place a red warning triangle 30 meters from the accident scene to warn oncoming traffic.

 - Exchange details with all parties involved; this includes taking down their names, addresses, vehicle registration numbers, and details of insurance companies